Placement Site Applicants

 Corpsmembers engage in other activities under the guidance of WSP staff, including the following:

 Outreach: All WSP Corpsmembers may attend a community outreach event in their district/region during their term of service.
 These opportunities are identified each year by the Program Coordinators; past events have included the Klamath-Trinity Fish Fair, Creek Days, and San Luis Obispo Earth Day.
-These events are generally outdoor education-focused.
+These events are generally outdoor education focused.
 Corpsmembers are encouraged to participate in other promotions of WSP and watershed education while with their Placement Site.

 The work that Corpsmembers do at their Placement Sites must align with WSP’s mission and goals and coincide with WSP guidelines.